Why People Are Inspired By The Teen Sister Of Manchester Victim Martyn Hett

-But the day after finding out Martyn was one of the victims, the teenager bravely sat down to take some of her General Certificate of Secondary Education (GCSE) exams, a set of tests high school students in England and Wales take every two years.
-And despite the horrific circumstances, she absolutely aced them.
+But the day after finding out Martyn was one of the victims, the teenager bravely sat down to take her GCSEs and, despite the horrific circumstances, she absolutely aced them.

 Advertisement